urql-graphql/urql/docs/basics/ui-patterns.md

 > This page is incomplete.
 You can help us expanding it by suggesting more patterns or asking us about common problems you're facing on [GitHub Discussions](https://github.com/FormidableLabs/urql/discussions).

+Generally, `urql`'s API surface is small and compact.
+Some common problems that we're facing when building apps may look like they're not a built-in feature, however, there are several patterns that even a lean UI can support.
-Here we'll be tackling a set of common UI-patterns and how we tackle them in `urql`.
+This page is a collection of common UI patterns and problems we may face with GraphQL and how we can tackle them in `urql`.
 These examples will be written in React but apply to any other framework.

 ## Infinite scrolling

+"Infinite Scrolling" is the approach of loading more data into a page's list without splitting that list up across multiple pages.

-There are a few ways of going about this, in our [normalized caching chapter](../graphcache/local-resolvers/#pagination) you'll see an approach with urql, in the default cache we'd say to manually hold it inside of a hook but here we'll see a general approach that works.
+There are a few ways of going about this.
+In our [normalized caching chapter on the topic](../graphcache/local-resolvers.md#pagination) we see an approach with `urql`'s normalized cache, which is suitable to get started quickly.
+However, this approach also requires some UI code as well to keep track of pages.
+Let's have a look at how we can create a UI implementation that makes use of this normalized caching feature.

 ```js
 import React from 'react';